+Redland Water is a commercial business unit of Redland City Council, responsible for water supply and wastewater collection and treatment.
+Redland Water's mission is to meet or exceed agreed standards of water and wastewater services while managing the business for long-term success.
 Redland Water contributes to preserving the city's quality of life by servicing the Redlands population through 68,759 water connections and 54,274 wastewater connections.
 In 2018-2019, Redland Water purchased 13,443 megalitres of drinking water to supply to its customers and treated 9,859 megalitres of wastewater.